 GDPI Personality Preparation Links:

 In a GD this may be demonstrated in the logical progression of the discussion, with well knitted and properly sequenced points/ideas.
 In a PI this gets reflected in the way you connect with the panel, and the arguments constructed by you at specific instants.
+Logical arguments put forward by the candidate during the Group Discussion helps him to make a mark

 - Trust/Credibility : Building trust for yourself adds to your persuasive force.
 This can be done by showing previous achievements/accomplishments.